Interventional Cardiology

 Atherectomy

-Atherectomy is catheter-based procedure used to remove plaque buildup in the arteries.
-This procedure is very similar to angioplasty, but it varies in that it uses additional tools to remove the plaque from the walls.
-Hattiesburg Clinic utilizes both orbital and laser atherectomy.
+Atherectomy is very similar to angioplasty, but it varies in that it uses additional tools to remove the plaque from the walls.
+Hattiesburg Clinic utilizes orbital, laser, rotational and lithotripsy atherectomy.

 Cardioversion

-Electrical cardioversion is a procedure where paddles are placed on the chest, and while sedated, you’re given a mild electrical shock to help the heart return to a normal rhythm.
+During a cardioversion procedure, a patient will be sedated, then paddles will be placed on the chest to deliver a mild electrical shock to help the heart return to a normal rhythm.
 Cardioversion does not always completely resolve arrhythmia, and medication or a pacemaker may also be suggested to manage the heart’s rhythm.

 Pacemaker/Defibrillator Implantation

-A pacemaker uses electoral pulses to control abnormal heartbeats, telling the heart to slow down or speed up.
-A defibrillator monitors the heartbeat and only if it senses an irregularity does it deliver a shock to normalize rhythm.
-The procedure to have a pacemaker or defibrillator implanted is a minor procedure and most patients are able to return to normal activities within a week.
+A pacemaker uses electrical pulses to control abnormal heartbeats, telling the heart to slow down or speed up.
+A defibrillator monitors the heartbeat and delivers a shock to restore normal rhythm only when it detects an irregularity.
+The procedure to have a pacemaker or defibrillator implanted is a minor procedure and most patients can return to normal activities within a week.

 Cardiology